-Existing Policy Proposed Policy

-7.10 PLANS OF SUBDIVISION No Changes.
+7.10 PLANS OF SUBDIVISION

-approves the polic satisfaction e the policy of this Plan that Council plans of subdivision that conform to ies of this Plan and which, to the on of Council, can be supplied with services such as schools, fire and

-police protection, water supply, sewage disposal, storm drainage facilities, road maintenance, solid waste collection and disposal, and where such approval would not adversely affect the financial position of the Town.
+It shall be the policy of this Plan that Council approves plans of subdivision that conform to the policies of this Plan and which, to the satisfaction of Council, can be supplied with adequate services such as schools, fire and police protection, water supply, sewage disposal, storm drainage facilities, road maintenance, solid waste collection and disposal, and where such approval would not adversely affect the financial position of the Town.
 The subdivision must, above all, be deemed to be necessary, timely, and in the public interest.